tolgee/figma-plugin/README.md

 [<img src="https://raw.githubusercontent.com/tolgee/documentation/main/tolgee_logo_text.svg" alt="Tolgee" width="200" />](https://tolgee.io)

-This repository contains the code for the Tolgee figma plugin.
+This repository contains the code for the Tolgee Figma Plugin.

-It provides ability to easily manage localization texts directly in context of your figma files.
+It provides ability to easily manage localization texts directly in context of your Figma files.

 To learn more visit [https://tolgee.io](https://tolgee.io)